How to pick the right student accommodation

 Other times, it might not be – not all universities are able to guarantee a place in halls of residence for all first-year students (it's a good question to ask at an open day) – so you could be among those who miss out, especially if you've come through Clearing or are late with your application.

 Living in a privately rented property can be appealing as it enables you to decide exactly where you live and who with.
-While it can be tricky to find those in a similar position and organise viewings if you haven't moved to university yet, your housing office can assist you with this eg matching you up with others, recommending approved lists of landlords etc.
+While it can be tricky to find those in a similar position and organise viewings if you haven't moved to university yet, your housing office can assist you with this by, for example, matching you up with others and recommending approved lists of landlords.

-You can also try any student-focused letting agents in the area, as well as dedicated sites like Unihomes, to find a house.
+You can also try any student-focused letting agents in the area, as well as dedicated sites to find a house.

-- Independence: you're in charge of where and with whom you're living
+- Independence: you're in charge of where you're living and who with.

-- Local area: whereas your university's halls might all be on campus, private housing options actually in town can make you feel part of the local community more
+- Local area: your university's halls might all be on campus, but private housing in town can make you feel like part of the local community.

 - Flexibility: the private rental market is packed with different living options to suit you.

-You might be concerned that this will have an impact on your ability to meet other students; but while it might require a little more effort and planning, you’re sure to meet plenty of people, both in and out of your lectures.
+You might be concerned that this will have an impact on your ability to meet other students.
+While it might require a little more effort and planning, you’re sure to meet plenty of people both in and out of your lectures.
 Sports clubs, societies and students’ union events are a great place to start.

 - The old cliché: someone else taking care of cooking, cleaning, laundry...?